Objects Relation Theory (Psychology Definition)

 Good Breast Vs. Bad Breast

-Klein believed that the child may only see the “good breast” and the “bad breast,” and this relationship to their mother will influence their relationship with everyone around them.
+Klein believed that the child may only see the “good breast” and the “bad breast,” and this relationship with their mother will influence their relationship with everyone around them.
 As the child develops, Klein believes, they may respond to this view of the world by developing defense mechanisms, much like the ones that Freud theorized about.
-They also only see a person as a “good breast” or a “bad breast.”
+They only see a person as a “good breast” or a “bad breast.”

 Object Relations Theory and Mental Disorders

-When “good” and “bad” or “love” and “hate” can be applied to the same person, Klein (and Freud) believes that the child enters a state of ambivalence.
+When “good” and “bad” or “love” and “hate” can be applied to the same person, Klein (and Freud) believe that the child enters a state of ambivalence.
 Until they reach that state, however, the child (or adult) may have some destructive tendencies or display different signs of anxiety.

 This theory is not simple to grasp, especially when it is used while talking about mental disorders.
 A Reddit user on the psychoanalysis subreddit asked, “Can someone explain to me in very simple terms how Object Relations Theory relates to NPD and other personality disorders?”
 You can read the following comments here to learn more about how object relations theory relates to anxiety, depression, and similar disorders.